 The majority of the filter options support ranges and wild chars.
 A range can be specified by using @, eg 1@3 means 1 to 3 inclusive.
 If multiple values or ranges are specified, these must be separated by semicolon (;), eg 1@3; 5 means 1 to 3 (inclusive) and 5.

-For single values, the following wild char syntax can be used:
+For a single character, the following syntax can be used:

 - * or %: Zero or more characters

-- [^]: Not within range and/or list of characters.
+- [^]: The character at given position must NOT be within range and/or list of characters

 - CAR%: All starting with or equal to CAR